colejarczyk/doc/api/campaign_category.rst

 .. note::

-    The *eyJhbGciOiJSUzI1NiIsInR5cCI6...* authorization token is an exemplary value.
+    The *eyJhbGciOiJSUzI1NiIsInR5cCI6...* authorization token is an example value.
     Your value can be different.
-Read more about :doc:`Authorization in the </authorization>`.
+Read more about Authorization :doc:`here </api/authorization>`.

 .. note::

     Translatable fields (name) are returned in given locale.

-Exemplary Response
+Example Response
 ^^^^^^^^^^^^^^^^^^

 .. code-block:: text